YINI — Frequently Asked Questions

 1. Understanding YINI

-Q – What is an YINI config file?
+Q – What is a YINI config file?

-A YINI config file is a human-friendly configuration file (like INI) that adds real structure: nested sections, arrays, objects, and clear, predictable rules with comments allowed.
+The YINI format adds real structure: nested sections, arrays, objects, and clear, predictable rules with comments allowed.
 It can be used to store app or service settings in files like config.yini.

 Example (YINI):